project-orva/mono-shallow/readme.md

 #### Speech Service
 Speech service handles the generation of dynamic speech in scenarios where skills are unavailable or if the predictability of a skill is below some specified threshold.

+### Contribution
+Feel free to contribute by opening a Pull Request or an issue thread.

+Contributions are always appreciated!

+### License
+This project does not currently have a license